ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Q estimator: Increase stack size as needed
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+stack size is an input parameter for task_create method. task_create is a method from Apache NuttX (a real-time embedded operating system (RTOS)).
+NuttX is the primary RTOS for running PX4 on a flight-control board.
+ This method creates and activates a new task with a specified priority and returns its system-assigned ID.
+ Stack size is the size (in bytes) of the stack needed for the task. the amount of stack required is dependent on many parameters such as function call nesting depth.
+ This commit change the stack size for Q estimator task.

 ## Commit #250
 ### Hash